irisida/machine_learning/readme.md

 [ML Wikipedia](https://en.wikipedia.org/wiki/Machine_learning)

 This is a general repository of many projects, courses and explorations undertaken for the purposes of learning from scratch in some areas, expanding on limited existing knowledge in others.
-A mix of machine learning theory, pratical and applied techniques playgrounds.
+A mix of machine learning theory, practical and applied techniques playgrounds.

 ## Neural Networks
 - [Neural Networks Section Index](https://github.com/irisida/machine_learning/tree/master/neural_networks)